Trump’s H-1B suspension will hurt US post-lockdown economy the most, says NASSCOM’s Shivendra Singh

 Scroll.in spoke to Shivendra Singh, Vice President and Head of Global Trade Development, of NASSCOM, the trade association of Indian IT firms, about why the US is curbing critical-skills visas that make up a tiny part of the US workforce and the impact of this suspension on India and the US.

-Edited excerpts on the interview:
+Edited excerpts of the interview:

 How important is the H-1B visa to India and the US?
 How important has it been in the recent decades?